gioblu/PJON/specification/PJON-protocol-specification-v0.3.md

 ```

 ###Packet transmission
-The concept of packet enables to send a communication payload to every connected device with correct reception certainty.
+A packet transmission is the exchange of a string to one of the devices connected to the bus with optional correct reception certainty.
 A packet contains the recipient id, its length, its header, its content and the CRC.
 In this example is shown a packet transmission in a local bus to device id 12 containing the string @ (decimal 64):
 ```cpp

  RECIPIENT ID 12  LENGTH 5          HEADER 1        CONTENT 64       CRC 72